How To Choose A Reputable Tax Resolution Company

 Only after you are tax compliant should a resolution be implemented.
 Some companies start talking about resolutions up front, but it is much more beneficial for a client to follow the 3-phase approach.
 Failure to do so could mean paying installments on an amount that is not even owed, failure to get a refund (when taxes were thought to be owed), or situations that end up resulting in paying more than one should for taxes.

-1. Experienced in solving unpaid tax, payroll tax, tax lien, tax levy, wage garnishment, unfiled tax returns, tax penalties, tax audits, IRS asset seizures and other tax issues.
+1. Experienced in solving unpaid tax, payroll tax, tax lien, tax levy, wage garnishment, unfiled tax returns / substitute for return, tax penalties, tax audits, IRS asset seizures and other tax issues.
 VERY IMPORTANT

 Make sure the company you are considering working with are highly experienced solving all these different issues.